piyushjat/Authapp/README.md

 User Authentication: Secure user authentication using hashed passwords and token-based sessions.

 MongoDB Integration: Utilizes MongoDB to store user data securely.

+Middlewares: Checks for the Protected route of Admin and Student.